Bocks90/KurlyKNaturals/README.md

 * The Hero Image has a Cover box over it which says the Company name (Kurly K Naturals) with the slogan "Teaching Others How To Grow Long and Healthy Hair".
 The box has a lower opacity to make it visually smoother.
 * The Offer section has a paragraph that talks about what the business offers.
 It also has two images one represents the products and the other services.
 When viewed on a smaller screen the images stack on top of each other.
 * The Benefits section has an ordered list with bullet points that states the benefits of the business.
-* The homepage has two extra links in the body "more info" redirects you to offers page and "Get in Touch" will redirect you to the contact page.
+* The homepage has two extra links in the body "Products & Services" redirects you to offers page and "Get in Touch" will redirect you to the contact page.
 * The Testimonial is a  carousel styled layout that slides from one testimonial to the other.
 This was built using Bootstrap where I then changed the color to suit the theme of the website.
 ### Offers Features
 * The Hero Image has the same features as the homepage image.
 The only difference was the image used.